tsangluo14/CupGame/README.md

 https://github.com/user-attachments/assets/786e70a2-f33b-438a-89b7-f4de5dc6d514

 ## Drawing
-A total of 5 turles are used for separate drawing of three cups (with shade and shadow!), ball, background, helper text, and firework at the end of the game.
+A total of 5 turtles are used for separate drawing of three cups (with shade and shadow!), ball, background, helper text, and firework at the end of the game.

-## Ball Tracking
+## Cup Tracking
 Three turtles, c1, c2, and c3, represent the three cups.
-Two arrays, cup_order and cup_positions, are used to track which cup is at the current position v.s. position of the current cup.
+Two arrays, cup_order and cup_positions, are used to track cup at the current position v.s. position of the current cup.
 ```
 cup_order=[0,1,2] #order of c1, c2, and c3
 cup_positions=[0,1,2] #c1 position, c2 position, c3 position